Luucko/ErasmusGo/doc/Plan.md

 - **Goal**: View and register for upcoming events.
 - **Preconditions**: Administrator has uploaded event information.
 - **Main Flow**:
-  1. Student accesses the "Events" section.
+  1. Student accesses the "Upcoming Events & Activities" section inside the "Learning & Events" category.
   2. App displays a list of events with descriptions and dates.
   3. Student registers for an event.
 - **Postconditions**: Student successfully registers for an event.